Testing for the extent of instability in nearly unstable processes

 From the simulations of Figures \ref{FigSim1}--\ref{FigSim3}, we observe that $p$ has a negligible influence on the asymptotic behaviors when $\lambda_1=1$.
 Under $\cH_0$, the rejection rate is $\approx 5\%$ as expected and the power of the test is quite satisfying under $\cH_1$ ($\geq 75\%$ for $\alpha_0 \leq \alpha-0.2$, $\approx 100\%$ for $\alpha_0 \leq \alpha-0.3$).
 The decrease in the rejection rates is rather similar for $\alpha_0$ growing from $1/2$ to $\alpha$, whether $\alpha=2/3$, $\alpha=3/4$ or $\alpha=4/5$.
 However, we can see that the trickier alternatives where $\alpha_0 \leq \alpha-0.1$ are underestimated ($\approx 25\%$): this is due to the fine mesh of $\cA$, it is difficult to discern substantial differences in the statistic between values of $\alpha_0$ that increases 0.02 by 0.02 and overall, the numerical results are encouraging.

-In terms of sample sizes, the results are obviously impacted when we set $n=250$ as can be seen on Figure \ref{FigSim4} with $p=1$ and $\alpha=4/5$ ($\geq 50\%$ for $\alpha_0 \leq \alpha-0.2$), but the global behavior follows the same lines.
+In terms of sample sizes, the results are obviously impacted when we set $n=250$ as can be seen on the upper part of Figure \ref{FigSim4} with $p=1$ and $\alpha=4/5$ ($\geq 50\%$ for $\alpha_0 \leq \alpha-0.2$), but the global behavior follows the same lines.
 The real time series of next subsection are even smaller ($n=80$ to $n=129$), that will mainly result in larger confidence intervals.

-Under the hypothesis that the limit process has a negative unit root, Figure \ref{FigSim5} highlights the same efficiency but we must precise here that, unlike $\lambda_1=1$, more experiments than those presented here showed a notable degradation with $p$: the decrease is faster and the statistic falls below $z_{1-\epsilon}$ too quickly.
+Under the hypothesis that the limit process has a negative unit root, Figure \ref{FigSim4} (on the bottom) also highlights the same efficiency but we must precise here that, unlike $\lambda_1=1$, more experiments than those presented here showed a notable degradation with $p$: the decrease is faster and the statistic falls below $z_{1-\epsilon}$ too quickly.